Great news! At my request, online Frog Watch training is now available again in 2025! Online training was offered online by this organization

 If you have any questions, you can always ask by email.
 The staff is very responsive and helpful.
 The main thing is that the time to access the training is short, intended to be completed before frog season has started, so it would be best to go ahead and do it soon, while the idea is fresh in your mind.

 Please note that I am NOT recruiting people just to monitor around Province Lake.
 While there is benefit to having more people monitoring sites near here, many of you reading this live elsewhere or frequently visit elsewhere.
 Those other places are likely not already being monitored, so would be excellent places for you to claim for your own.
-They need to be places you can get to and find at night, that are places you can visit periodically, rather than just once.
+They need to be places you can get to and find at night, that are places you can visit occasionally, rather than just once.
+You are not tied to any schedule.

 Get started and you may find you love doing it!
 I find it very peaceful out there at night, just me and the frogs; owls and whippoorwills; stars, planets, satellites, and shooting stars; and one night in 2020, even Comet NEOWISE!

 If you have questions, you can email the RWPZ FrogWatch Team directly at frogwatch@rwpzoo.org.
-Since this online training is available as a result of the pandemic which is starting to wind down, it is possible that it may not be available in the future, so don't miss this chance!
 Please forward this link to anyone you think may be interested.

 For additional information, please see this article about FrogWatch in the East Bay Life regional insert in the weekly town newspapers along the east side of Narragansett Bay in Rhode Island.